 Find out more about Life on the River >>

 The first day includes Rainy falls, and a hike to the historic Whiskey Creek minor’s cabin.
 Each night we will camp along the river on sandy beaches or grassy flats.
-The first afternoon we will have a “camp talk” and go over everything you need to know about our comfortable wilderness camping.
+The first afternoon we will float into our first riverside camp and we will have a “camp talk” and go over everything you need to know about our comfortable wilderness camping.
 In the evening we will enjoy our first dinner and a night under the stars.

 Find out more about Life on the River >>